Research

 Papers in review process

-Dietvorst, B. J., “Understanding People’s Preferences for Predictions: People Prioritize Being Right over Minimizing How Wrong They Are in Expectation” (under review)
+Dietvorst, B. J., “Understanding People’s Preferences for Predictions: People Prioritize Being Right over Minimizing How Wrong They Are in Expectation” (invited revision at Management Science)

-Dietvorst, B. J., “The performance perspective on people’s use of predictive algorithms” (preparing for submission)
+Dietvorst, B. J., “The performance perspective on people’s use of predictive algorithms” (under review)

 Dietvorst, B. J., Fei, L., “People Take More Risk When Their Prospects are Tied to Future States of the World” (preparing for resubmission)